XavierA3J/anygivesunday/README.md

-# Gridiron Gauntlet — automated daily updates
+# Any Given Sunday — automated daily updates

 This turns the site from "I send Claude a JSON file and it rebuilds the page" into "GitHub pulls fresh data and rebuilds the page by itself every day."